-Ruth C. White, Ph.D., M.S.W., and M.P.H., is the author of 2 books: Bipolar 101 and Global Case Studies in Maternal and Child Health and is a mental health activist against stigma.
-She is currently writing a follow-up to Bipolar 101 with the working title of Preventing Bipolar Relapse.
+Ruth C. White, Ph.D., M.S.W., and M.P.H., is the author of the forthcoming book (May 2014): Preventing Bipolar Relapse.
+She is also the author of Bipolar 101, and editor of the volume Global Case Studies in Maternal and Child Health.
+She is a mental health activist fighting against stigma and promoting mental health and well-being.
+She is currently writing a new book on mental well-being to be published by Motivational Press in 2015.

-Dr. White is an Associate Clinical Professor of Social Work at the University of Southern California.
+Dr. White is an Associate Clinical Professor in the Virtual Academic Center (VAC) in the School of Social Work at the University of Southern California.
 For 10 years she taught social work at Seattle University in Seattle, WA, where she was Associate Professor.
-She received her doctorate in social welfare and masters in public health (maternal and child health) from the University of California (UC), Berkeley and her MSW and BSW from MCGill University in Montreal, Canada.
+She received her doctorate in social welfare and masters in public health (maternal and child health; international health) from the University of California (UC), Berkeley and her MSW and BSW from MCGill University in Montreal, Canada.
 She has worked in mental health for many years, and for the last 10 years has taught and trained social workers as a member of the faculty in the social work program at Seattle University.
 Prior to that, she taught as adjunct faculty in the department of social work at San Francisco State University for three years.
 She has also taught at UC Berkeley and at McGill University.

 During Dr. White's almost 20-year career as a scholar and practitioner, her research has focused on social determinants of health and well-being, HIV/AIDS, community development, international social work and maternal and child health.